amagrabi/meeting-moderator-machine/README.md

 The backend calls several APIs of the [Google Cloud Platform](https://cloud.google.com/).
 To enable them, you need to create a google cloud project and generate a credentials file with permissions for the Speech, Language and Storage APIs.
 This file has to be in the root directory of the repository as `google_credentials.json`.

+Audio data uploaded to a GCS storage bucket and analyzed from there.
+To make this work, create a storage bucket in your GCP project and configure the `GCS_BUCKET_NAME` variable in `analyze_speech.py` accordingly.

 ## Running the Website